liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/cassandra/datastax-astra-db.md

           3. Under **Connect using an API**, select **Java**
           4. Download the **Connect Bundle** by following the link in step 1 under **Prerequisites**.
     2. Once the `secure-connect-<dbname>.zip` file is fully downloaded, place it in a secure place in your file system.
-    3. Unzip the `secure-connect-<dbname>.zip` file.
-Open the `config.json` file in a text editor.
-We will use the information from the file in the next step.
-    4. Clone the [cql-proxy repository](https://github.com/datastax/cql-proxy) to set up CQL-Proxy, which is a sidecar that enables unsupported CQL drivers to work with DataStax Astra DB.
-        1. You need your **Astra DB Token** and **Astra Database ID** to use CQL-Proxy.
-        2. Follow the steps in the repository to spin up CQL-Proxy using your command prompt.
-Once successfully running, you should see the following output:
-        `{"level":"info","ts":1651012815.176512,"caller":"proxy/proxy.go:222","msg":"proxy is listening","address":"[::]:9042"}`

 ## Install drivers